rlyons21/Industry-Culture/Industry-Culture.md

 	hours, or be entering a stricter environment than before.
 Also, the dynamics of one team will more than likely vary from other teams, so new employees should be flexible in these aspects.

 	However, a new employee should not have to pretend to be something they are not.
 You should not have to entirely change your personality or personal beliefs to fit in and be accepted by your co-workers.

+Blind Hiring:

+	I do not believe that blind hiring is a sufficient solution to addressing industry biases alone.
+This process may help reduce biases during the hiring process, however, minorities will still face many of the same problems after they are hired.
+The same biases will still exist.
+This process allows people to still keep their preconceived ideas about different groups of people.

+	On the other hand, blind hiring might have the potential to solve diversity issues after all.
+	If blind hiring allows minorities a better chance at getting a job, then the tech industry should become more diverse.
+It would probably take some time, but being exposed to more minorities would allow people to change their ideas about other groups of people.
+The more exposure to something, allows for greater understanding.

+	Affirmative action makes it easier to bring diversity to a company.
+It forces hiring managers to find the best candidates that belong to minority groups.
+However, it does not guarentee you will be hiring the best person for the job.
+Blind hiring allows a persons skills to be the primary basis for whether an idividual will get the job.
+This process should result in the most qualified candidate getting the job.